 Rehabilitation after caesarean section: features of the first days

-How to recover quickly after a caesarean section - recommendations
+How to quickly recover after a caesarean section - recommendations

-Proper nutrition after caesarean section
+Proper nutrition after cesarean section

-1. After a caesarean section, you are only allowed to drink water for the first day.
+1. After a caesarean section, you are only allowed to drink water for the first 24 hours.

 • natural honey;